ktguzic/SQL-Rockbuster-Stealth-Analysis/README.md

 ● Do sales figures vary between geographic regions?

 The data set used contained information about Rockbuster’s film inventory, customers, and payments, among other things.

+The files included have the final analysis, a data dictionary and a link to the visualizations.
+Also included is a common table expression query that was used during the analysis.